 A man running a household is not conventional, even on this date.
-The father in a family is traditionally seen as the breadwinner everyone look up to and is the endmost decision maker.
+The father in a family is (traditionally) the breadwinner everyone looks up to and is the end-most decision maker.
 If he happens to be single, relentless sympathy is something that he commands by default.
 This, in a way, makes him tremendously desirable for single women around.

-The names you will see here are ones who have beaten popular notions and remains memorable for being the men they were…
+The names you will see here are ones who have beaten popular notions and remain memorable for being the men they were: